syssbs/Windows-File-Time-Modification-Tool/README_en.md

 ### Existing Functions

-#### 1. Support batch modification of the creation time, modification time, and access time of folders and files.
+1. Support batch modification of the creation time, modification time, and access time of folders and files.

-#### 2. Support selecting folders and modifying the time of the folder and its contents together or only modifying the time of the folder's contents.
+2. Support selecting folders and modifying the time of the folder and its contents together or only modifying the time of the folder's contents.

 ### Optimization Functions

-#### 1. Modifying the time of the folder only, not the time of its contents
+- [x] Modifying the time of the folder only, not the time of its contents

-#### 2. Supporting modification of the creation time on Linux environments.
+- [ ] Supporting modification of the creation time on Linux environments.

 ## System Commands for Modifying File Times